tearust/tapp-tutor/get_started.md

 # The requiements of building TApps
-In this section, we will list the knowledge and tools you will need to build TApps.
+In this section, we'll list the knowledge and tools you'll need to build TApps.

 ## Tools
 To build and run the demo locally, you will need: